Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Abstract

 \section{Abstract}

 In this paper we consider a class of static spacetimes in higher dimensional ($D \ge 4$) scalar-torsion theories with non-minimal derivative coupling and the scalar potential turned on.
 The spacetime is conformal to a product space of a two-surface and a $(D-2)$-dimensional submanifold.
-Analyzing the equations of motions in the theory we find that the $(D-2)$-dimensional submanifold has to admit the constant triplet structures in which the torsion scalar is one of them.
-This implies that these equations of motions can be simplified into a single highly non-linear ordinary differential equation called master equation.
-Then, we show that in this case we may have a black hole with naked singularity at a particular point or a smooth spacetime everywhere.
+Analyzing the equations of motion in the theory we find that the $(D-2)$-dimensional submanifold has to admit constant triplet structures in which the torsion scalar is one of them.
+This implies that these equations of motion can be simplified into a single highly non-linear ordinary differential equation called the master equation.
+Then, we show that in this case the solution admits at least a naked singularity at the origin which is not a black hole.
 In the asymptotic region, the spacetimes converge to spaces of constant scalar curvature which are generally not Einstein.
-We also use the perturbative method to linearize the master equation and, find that there exist two consistent models.
+We also use perturbative method to linearize the master equation and construct the first order solutions.
+At the end, we establish the analysis of local-global existences of the master equation and then, prove the non- existence of regular global solutions.